Harpswell is the definition of a Maine seacoast town – mainly because it’s got so much seacoast.

 Back ashore, enjoy a little of Harpswell’s long history at its Colonial-era Old Meeting House.
 This stark and simple building, constructed in the 1750s, was used for regular church services for generations.
 A Colonial burying ground sits just behind it.

 Harpswell’s ocean-side hills and forests provide plenty of places for walks and hikes.
-Try the popular Cliff Trail, which includes a steep hike that rewards you with terrific sea views.
-The Harpswell Heritage Land Trust hosts trails throughout town.
+Try the popular Cliff Trail, which includes a steep hike that rewards you with terrific sea views or the Giant’s Stairs Trail, which highlights the dramatic rocky coast.
+The Harpswell Heritage Land Trust hosts trails throughout town, too.

 Arctic explorer Admiral Robert E. Peary once spent his summers at a home on Harpswell’s Eagle Island.
 You can visit, too, and take a tour of the houses, island and the Peary Museum.
-Catch a ride to Eagle Island from Casco Bay Sightseeing and Seacoast Tours of Freeport.
+Catch a ride to Eagle Island from Eagle Island Rentals and Seacoast Tours of Freeport.

 Restaurants in Harpswell